 When you’re thinking about different marketing channels to talk and engage with your ideal customers, what is the first thing that comes to mind?

-Probably Facebook with its 2.167 billion active users.
-Maybe Instagram with it’s 800 million active users?
-What about Twitter with its 330 million active users or LinkedIn that has 260 million active users.
-You’re probably on there too.
+Probably Facebook, with its 2.167 billion active users.
+Maybe Instagram, with its 800 million active users?
+What about Twitter, with its 330 million active users, or LinkedIn, which has 310 million active users?
+You’re probably doing marketing on there too.

-But what if we would tell you there is another platform out there, it is text-based, has more users than Instagram and LinkedIn combined.
+But what if we told you there is another text-based platform that has more users than Instagram and LinkedIn combined?
 And we’re pretty sure you’re not on there yet.

 It’s called WhatsApp.